 If you’ve carefully observed a child grow then you know what I’m talking about.
-A child absorbs information from its environment so fast and at such a high rate that by age 6, thousands of beliefs are already formed in its mind- beliefs that will help the kid interact with the world.
+A child absorbs information from its environment so fast and at such a high rate that by age 6, thousands of beliefs form in its mind- beliefs that will help the kid interact with the world.

 The core beliefs- the crux of our personality

 Absolutely not!
 You need to know what went wrong in order to fix it.
 In addition to that, you need to know how and why it went wrong.
-Same is the case with human behavior.
-Unless you don’t understand the underlying mechanism of your behavior, you won’t be able to change it.
+Same is the case with human behaviour.
+Unless you don’t understand the underlying mechanism of your behaviour, you won’t be able to change it.

-In order to illustrate how our past experiences (especially childhood) result in the formation of beliefs that strongly affect our behavior, let me give you a few examples…
+In order to illustrate how our past experiences (especially childhood) result in the formation of beliefs that strongly affect our behaviour, let me give you a few examples…